wp-plugins/bemo-a-z-index/readme.txt

 Then make a page called Artists (or whatever you want to call it).

-Then put the following on that page:
+Then use the A-Z Index button on the Page editor, click "Display Content" and set the Post Type to azindexcustom.

+It should generate something like this:
 [azindex content="true" posttype="azindexcustom"]

 The first code will display the A-Z for all categories.
 The second one will display the actual listings.

-In order to get the format you want, you would need to know something about PHP to get the picture appearing etc. where you could make a file like listing.php in the templates subdir.
+In order to get the format you want, you would need to know something about PHP to get the picture appearing etc. where you could make a file like listing.php in the templates subdirectory of your theme and refer to that.
+You can put it in wp-content/themes/YourTheme/bemo-a-z-index and refer to it in the dialog.

 == Screenshots ==
 1. Sample of the A-Z Index listing in action